sjbylo/intro-katacoda/introduction/simple-s2i-builder/intro.md

 Part One explains what's needed to create a new builder image.

-- The "simplified runtime" used in this tutorial is just the Linux command "cat", which will output the "source code" provided by running the command "cat src/*"

 Part two explains the "source code" for the simplified application.

-- The "source code" is simply files under a src/ directory in your workspace.